-- 4 Respondent Apple, Inc. ("Apple USA") is an American company.
-Apple USA developed, manufactured, distributed, and sold the iPhone, as well as, the iPad throughout Canada, including the province of Quebec, either directly or indirectly through its affiliate and/or subsidiary Respondent Apple Canada Inc. ("Apple Canada"), the whole as appears more fully from a copy of the Registre des enterprises CIDREQ report, produced herein as Exhibit R-1.
-Given their close ties, both Respondents are being collectively referred to herein as "Apple"; - 4.1 In addition, Apple is also the developer of iOS, the operating system that runs the iDevices.
-Apple developed and operates the Apple App Store.
-Apple reviews and approves each and every App that it offers in the App Store;
+4 Respondent Apple, Inc. ("Apple USA") is an American company.
+Apple USA developed, manufactured, licensed, distributed, promoted and sold the iPhone, as well as, the iPad throughout Canada, including within the province of Quebec, either directly or indirectly through its affiliate and/or subsidiary Respondent Apple Canada Inc. ("Apple Canada"), the whole as appears more fully from a copy of the Registre des enterprises CIDREQ report, produced herein as Exhibit R-1 (...);